swaminathanj/fsd/06_Django_basics.md

 <link rel="stylesheet" type='text/css' href="{% static 'style.css' %}">
 ```

-A sample page with an image and style can look like this.
+A sample page with the image (logo) and style (css) can look like this.
 Note that you can use whatever image you have (not necessarily Amrita logo).
 Also, you can specify any kind of styling in your css file.
-This exercise is just for you to explore and add static files to the page.
 ![Exercise_3 & 4_combined](exercise-3-4.png)

 ## Step 9: Template tags for 'if' and 'for loop'.